Trilarion/opensourcegames/entries/blasphemer.md

 - Assets license: 3-clause BSD
 - Developer: G. Wessner, Jute Gyte

-FPS whose initial goal is to serve as a Free data package for engines based on the GPLed Heretic source.
+Initial goal is to serve as a Free data package for engines based on the GPLed Heretic source.
 The IWAD data is released under a 3-clause BSD license.
 Its theme is dark fantasy with inspirations from metal music and horror.

 ## Building